We Live in Cairo: Plot

+2019 production

 Act l

 The show begins with the actors teaching the audience a protest song ("Genealogy of Revolution").

 Six young Egyptian students from the American University in Cairo (Amir, Fadwa, Hany, Hassan, Karim, and Layla) meet in a warehouse to discuss demonstration tactics ("Loud Voice").
 Layla takes photographs in Cairo and notices the poverty around her ("Cairo Street Scenes").
 After a student is killed by the Egyptian police, the six take to the streets and to social media to protest ("Flap My Wings").
 Karim goes out one night to paint a mural in support of the protesters ("Wall Song").

 Amir, a Christian, falls for Layla, who is Muslim.
 He composes a song for her ("Movement").
 Amir later finishes a song he has been working on to inspire his friends, and plays it for them ("Tahrir is Now").

 The act ends with the students protesting at Tahrir Square and Egyptian president Hosni Mubarak being ousted from power ("The 18 Days").